EyecloudAi/opennccframe/native_vpu_api/example/example_video_dual_model_serial_app/readme.md

 ## Introduction

-This example is used to run serial synchronous face detection and face feature point marking inference with camera video(YU12) streaming on NCC .
+This example is used to run serial synchronous face detection and landmarks regression inference with camera video(YU12) streaming on NCC .

 ```
 video(YU12) -> sync inference -> face image(BGR) -> sync inference -> composite display